RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

 - Hearsay Evidence
   - Hearsay Revision
-    - The Hearsay Rule is set out in s59 EA and similar to the other Exclusionary rules in the Act, it provides a prohibition on the use of the material.
+    - The Hearsay Rule is set out in s 59 EA and similar to the other Exclusionary rules in the Act, it provides a prohibition on the use of the material.
     - Several exceptions to the Hearsay Rule are provided for in Part 3.2 of the Act which details the various circumstances where the Court considers it 'safe' to use Hearsay evidence to prove the fact asserted.
     - To be able to properly utilise the Hearsay Rule and the Exceptions need to understand various terms such as:
       - Previous Representation